Dave-team/Knowledge-base/Principles.md

     - The days are long but the decades are short
     - Life passes most people by while they’re making plans for it
     - Work to live, don’t live to work.
+    - Most people over-estimate what they can do in one year, and underestimate what they can do in ten years
 - You and you alone are responsible:
     - No one owes you anything and nobody gives a fuck about your feelings
     - Own your life, no one else will.
 You are responsible for how you handle everything that happens to you.
 You just pick yourself up, learn and go on.
+    - Life is hard and will throw you many challenges.
+You survive them, learn from them and move on.
+You build character comprised of everything that happened in your life.
+Anything that happens should be seen as a lesson you can use to become better.
 - Relationships are incredibly important
     - Treat everyone like they can put you on the front page on the New York Times
     - Be someone others would like to be around with